 The CDPH Food and Drug Branch (FDB) is responsible for licensing all drug and medical device manufacturers in California.
-Since 1970, CDPH has been mandated to license and inspect drug and medical device manufacturers, pursuant to H&S Code Section 111635, to ensure products are safe and effective, and to verify that firms are operating in compliance with the H&S Code and federal Good Manufacturing Practices (GMP) regulations.
-Since 2000, FDB has also been responsible for the HMDR program pursuant to H&S Code Section 111656 et seq.
+Since 1970, CDPH has been mandated to license and inspect drug and medical device manufacturers, pursuant to H&S Code Section 111635, to ensure products are safe and effective, and to verify that firms are operating in compliance with the H&S Code and federal Good Manufacturing Practices (GMP) Regulations.
+Since 2000, FDB has also been responsible for the HMDR Program pursuant to H&S Code Section 111656 et seq.
 Through this program, CDPH licenses and inspects all HMDR facilities and warehouses in California that sell and rent home medical devices, and licenses HMDR exemptees (individuals who dispense prescription home medical devices).
-These inspections help verify that the businesses are engaging in sanitary practices to ensure the devices are being maintained in a manner that protects consumers and helps the state's Medi-Cal Program control fraudulent medical device billings to the program.
+These inspections help verify that the businesses are engaging in sanitary practices to ensure the devices are being maintained in a manner that protects consumers.